Staff Shortages

 Shortages causing a crisis in services

 Mental health services are experiencing staff shortages across the board - nurses, therapists and psychiatrists.
-Despite many commitments to bolster the workforce, none have been met.
+Despite many commitments to bolster the workforce, any increase has not been sufficient.
 The result is very long waiting times and increased visits to A&E for patients in crisis, with a major knock-on effects on services for those with physical illnesses.

 Prior to the Covid pandemic, demand rose year on year, but in early 2021 The Royal College of Psychiatrists warned that England is now “in the grip of a mental health crisis” as a result of the Covid pandemic.

-Between 2009 and 2020 there has been a 12% drop in the number of mental health nursing posts.
+Between 2009 and 2020 there was a 12% drop in the number of mental health nursing posts.
 Both psychiatry clinicians and psychologists are listed on the Migration Advisory Committee’s list of occupations experiencing staff shortages.

 But data from NHS England shows that these children and young people are struggling to get access to care, with over 24,000 waiting almost two years to receive any help.